MrRoxandi/TTvActionHub/TTvActionHub/API/ENG/Mouse.md

 | `SetPosition(int x, int y)` | Simulates setting the cursor to the specified coordinates            |
 | `Move(int dx, int dy)`      | Simulates moving the cursor by the specified coordinate displacement |

-**Clarification**: The coordinates for the pointer will be based on your monitor's resolution.
+**Clarification**: The coordinates for the pointer will be relative, where the lower-right corner is ('x': 65 535; 'y': 65 535), and the upper-left corner is ('x': 0; 'y': 0)

 Methods for interacting with the mouse wheel (scrolling):